-The Newcomb Institute shapes the future by educating students to achieve gender equity.
+The H. Sophie Newcomb Memorial College Institute shapes the future by educating students to achieve gender equity.

 To develop leaders, discover solutions to intractable gender problems of our time, and provide opportunities for students to experience synergies between curricula, research, and community engagement through close collaboration with faculty.